EDUCATOR AND STUDENT WELLNESS

 Important News!

-PCEF is thrilled to announce the funding of a new position focused on student Wellness at Treasure Mountain Junior High, thanks to a transformative gift from the Lewis Fund.
+PCEF is thrilled to announce the funding of a new position focused on student Wellness at Treasure Mountain Junior High, thanks to a transformative gift from the Alnoba Lewis Family Foundation.

 This Multi-Tiered System of Support (MTSS) Coordinator will conduct a three-year pilot program infusing Wellness best practices and curriculum into Advisory classes and throughout the school.
 The coordinator will use the PCSD Wellness Plan, Utah State Board of Education Social and Emotional Learning Plan, and the Utah Portrait of a Graduate.